 Your new pet bunny will require some very specific things to keep them safe and happy in their new home.
 “Rabbits need a safe space indoors where they will be part of the family,” says Reeves.
 To that end, she suggests providing the following:

 1. Rabbit Housing

-Reeves likes to provide rabbits with cages that have a large exercise pen and at least 4×4 feet of space with enough room for a litter box.
+Reeves likes to provide rabbits with cages that have a large exercise pen and at least 4 by 4 feet of space with enough room for a litter box.
 Reeves also suggests heavy crocks for clean water and food and at least one space for them to hide (like the Ware Edible Twig Tunnel Hideout).
 “Many bunnies love the duplex and triplex condos, too,” says Reeves.

 Whatever enclosure you go with, the floor should have flat areas that are not wire so your bunny won’t get sores on the feet or hocks, Dr. Margolin adds.
 You’ll need bedding as well, she says, and a recycled, soft paper litter works well.
 CareFresh Custom Guinea Pig & Rabbit Natural Paper Bedding is a good option.